Stein degree on non-Fano type fibrations: Preliminaries

 Let $k$ be an arbitrary field.
 By an \emph{algebraic scheme over $k$} (or a \emph{$k$-scheme}), we mean a scheme that is of finite type and separated over $\spec k$.
-Recall that $\mbb K$ is an algebraically closed field of characteristic zero.
-A \emph{variety} is a quasi-projective, reduced and irreducible $\mbb K$-scheme; when emphasising the quasi-projectivity, we also call it a \emph{quasi-projective variety}.
+A \emph{variety} is a quasi-projective, reduced and irreducible $k$-scheme for an algebraically closed field $k$ of characteristic zero; when emphasising the quasi-projectivity, we also call it a \emph{quasi-projective variety}.